 That way, you kill several birds with one stone: spare yourself from annoying interaction, resolve a seemingly dead-end objection, and don’t lose your deal for good.

-Here are a couple of rebuttal templates for you to manage this situation…
+Here are a couple of rebuttal templates for you to overcome this objection…

 💬 "I’m sorry you feel this way about our communication.
 Can I hand you off to my colleague [Name] to continue the conversation?
 Perhaps, they’ll be a better fit."